About Same Sex Partner Dancing

 has a rich history in Boston dating back about 25 years.
 However,

-although LGBT couples can legally marry in Massachusetts, many lesbian,
+although LGBTQ couples can legally marry, many lesbian,

 gay or queer folks in the greater Boston area feel extremely self-conscious

-when learning to dance in a class consisting solely of heterosexual
+when learning to dance in a class consisting solely of presumably heterosexual

 Whether a would-be dancer identifies as lesbian, gay,

-queer, bisexual, transgender or transsexual, gender and sexual orientation
+queer, bisexual, transgender, non-binary, agender or genderqueer: gender and sexual orientation

 should be a non-issue on the dance floor.
 Unfortunately, that's not

-carries on the tradition established in Boston in the early 1980s
+carries on the tradition it helped establish in Boston in the 1980s

 of providing a safe, welcoming, fun and fabulous atmosphere for all